10 Ways To Take Pressure Off A Foot Blister

 - Where it is on your foot

-- What your activity is
+- What your upcoming activity is likely to be

 Choose one or more of these pressure-relieving strategies to get some relief.